Khobragade Multispeciality Hospital

 Fibroid treatment planning

-Step 1: Initial Consultation and Medical Evaluation
+Initial Consultation and Medical Evaluation For Fibroids treatment planning

 Key aspects assessed include:

-• Pelvic pain or pressure
+• Presence of pelvic pain or pressure

 • Frequent urination or constipation